notTheRealSanta/notTheRealSanta.github.io/roam_exports/formatted/Homo Sapiens.md

 - Testing link to another page [Homo Sapiens](<Homo Sapiens.md>)

 ## [Understanding Money](<Understanding Money.md>)
-- Most transactions used a form of mental ledger where one would keep track of the 'IOU'-[I owe you](https://en.wikipedia.org/wiki/IOU).
+- Most transactions used a form of the mental ledger where one would keep track of the 'IOU'-[I owe you](https://en.wikipedia.org/wiki/IOU).
 [Homo Sapiens](<Homo Sapiens.md>)